tinymovr/CANine/README.md

 # CANine firmware

-USB CDC firmware for the CANine adapter.
+USB CDC firmware for the CANine USB⟷CAN Bus adapter.
 This firmware is based on slcan but gets rid of the Virtual Com Port cruft, resulting in leaner communication on all platforms, and especially on Windows.
-Most slcan commands are the same, but the CAN frame size is fixed and data is transmitted as binary (instead if ascii in slcan).
+Most slcan commands are the same, but the CAN frame size is fixed and data is transmitted as binary (instead of ascii in slcan).

 This firmware is currently supported by [Tinymovr Studio](https://pypi.org/project/tinymovr/) v0.4.0 and above.

+This firmware should be compatible with CANable adapters, but has not been tested.

 ## Flashing